 In the early 1700s, the Cherokees began moving further and further west of their traditional lands to follow the game and to avoid the English settlers that were taking Cherokee Lands - a westward movement that had just only begun.
 This westward migration now placed the Cherokees in conflict with other Indian tribes which often resulted in hostilities between the Cherokee and those other tribes - those that had peaceful conditions prior to the arrival of the English.

-The first formal treaty between the Cherokees and the English took place in 1721, which was a treaty of peace and commerce attended by Governor James Moore of South Carolina.
+The first formal treaty between the Cherokees and the English took place in 1721, which was a treaty of peace and commerce attended by Governor James Moore, Jr. of South Carolina.
 Peace was established by the smoking of the pipe and the presentation of presents to delegates from thirty-seven Cherokee towns.
-Boundries were also confirmed in this treaty and an Indian agent was appointed by Governor Moor to superintend their affairs with the colonists.
+Boundries were also confirmed in this treaty and an Indian agent was appointed by Governor Moore to superintend their affairs with the colonists.

 These treaties angered many Cherokees whom began leaving the Carolinas for lands outside of the political influence of those chiefs whom had allied themselves with the English, and some of these Cherokees eventually supported the French in later years.